-The Institute for Public Relations (IPR) is an independent nonprofit foundation dedicated to the science beneath the art of public relations™.
+The Institute for Public Relations (IPR) is a nonprofit foundation dedicated to research in, on and for public relations.
+We investigate the science beneath the art of public relations™.
 We focus on research that matters to the practice, providing timely insights and applied intelligence that professionals can put to immediate use.
 We do this through three kinds of research:

 - Research in public relations, to guide and evaluate communications programs (in other words, planning research and measurement)

 - Research on public relations, to understand what we do and how we do it (benchmarking and best practices)

 - Research for public relations – the social science underpinnings of our work

 Our involvement in the first kind is driven primarily by IPR’s Commission on Public Relations Measurement & Evaluation and its standard-setting efforts.
 Our involvement in the second kind is typically in partnership with other organizations, including universities and trade groups.
 But it is the third kind – the fundamental research of our field – that Trustees believe is the most distinctive of the three and should be our primary focus.

 The current priority topics set by the Board (which, of course, can change over time) are:

 - What drives choice and changes behavior?
 What can we draw from behavioral sciences, sociology, psychology and neuropsychology to apply to public relations practice?
 What are the emotional and rational drivers of belief, commitment and behavior?
 How do different stakeholders – and different generations – process differently in this regard?